MAGNETISM-MSU/magnetic-lab-msu/README.md

 # magnetic-lab-msu
-This branch of git has been made up to share our graphical templates for using on gnuplot (More info: www.gnuplot.info/).
+This branch of git has been made up to share our graphical templates for using on gnuplot (more info: www.gnuplot.info/).
-Additionally, the fundamental tutorials of the POV-Ray visualization software package (More info: www.povray.org) for producing the high qualitative images with realistic reflection is also presented.
+Additionally, the fundamental tutorials of the POV-Ray visualization software package (more info: www.povray.org) for producing the high qualitative images with realistic reflection is also presented.